CosmWasm/sylvia-book/src/basics/query.md

 We will ignore `#[returns(_)]` and `cosmwasm_schema::QueryResponses` as they will be described later when we will talk about generating schema.

-`QueryMsg` is an enum that will contain every `query` declared in your expanded impl.
+`QueryMsg` is an enum that will contain every `query` declared in your expanded `impl`.
 Thanks to that you can focus solely on defining the behavior of the contract on receiving a message, and you can leave it to `sylvia` to generate the messages and the `dispatch`.

 Note that our enum has no type assigned to the only `Count` variant.
-Typically in Rust, we create such variants without additional `{}` after the variant name.
+Typically in Rust, we create variants without additional `{}` after the variant name.
 Here the curly braces have a purpose.
-Without, them the variant would serialize to just a string type - so instead of `{ "admin_list": {} }`, the JSON representation of this variant would be `"admin_list"`.
+Without them, the variant would serialize to just a string type - so instead of `{ "admin_list": {} }`, the JSON representation of this variant would be `"admin_list"`.